mattyonice/mattyonice/README.md

-- 👋 .net curd
+- .net curd
-- ⚛️ frontend: js + react
+- frontend: js + html + css
-- :soccer: unity
+- unity
+- python, pandas

 <!---
 mattyonice/mattyonice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.